Pastor Cary Gordon

 Rev. Gordon began working in the local church at the age of 14.
 After seven years of service as a laity employee of Cornerstone, he moved to Tulsa, Oklahoma, and attended Bible College.
 He graduated in May of 1995.
 On June 5, 1995, Rev. Gordon was ordained as a Minister of the Gospel at Cornerstone World Outreach.
 He has served the pastorate at Cornerstone over the last 19 years, totaling 26 years of service to the church family at home and abroad.

 Rev. Gordon is a recognized singer, songwriter, and author of the two published works, The MasterPeace, and a Storm, a Message, a Bottle.
 He has also digitally re-published more than a dozen classic titles free for public consumption, online, through PeaceMakers Library, in an effort to assist a return to American first-principles among the citizenry.
-In addition to his stateside ministry to local churches, he has ministered in the nations of Latvia, Estonia, Zimbabwe, and Italy.
+In addition to his stateside ministry to local churches, he has ministered in the nations of Estonia, Israel, Italy, Latvia and Zimbabwe.